obsidiansystems/hydra-pay/README.md

   * Fanout
 * A real-world example application

+## Hydra Heads Demo
+This repository currently contains an extended, graphical re-implementation of the original [Hydra Heads demo](https://github.com/input-output-hk/hydra-poc/tree/master/demo) done with [Obelisk](https://github.com/obsidiansystems/obelisk).
+It allows starting and closing a head with an arbitrary number of nodes, each with some initial amount of Ada to perform transactions within the head.

+### Running
+To run the demo install [Obelisk](https://github.com/obsidiansystems/obelisk#installing-obelisk) and run `ob run` in the root of the repository.
+The demo can then be viewed in Chrome at `http://localhost:8000/`.

 ## :construction: Under Construction

 **Hyra Pay** is in-progress, and subject to change as the hydra-head protocol and development requirements evolve to meet the demands of light wallet and dApp developers.